 After they choose a space topic of interest to them, each will explain why he/she chose that topic.

-For extra credit, have each child build a model of their idea and present to the class.
+Have the child build a model of their idea and present it.

 This list of research topics for kids wouldn’t be complete without mentioning dinosaurs.

 Have your kids choose a species of dinosaur to research and report on.